Visiting Melbourne, Florida

 One of the advantages of having a wonderful coastal Florida climate is that there are awesome options for outdoor adventures.
 This is a major attraction when visiting Melbourne.
 Some of these outdoor hotspots include Ponce De Leon Landing, Coconut Point, Turkey Creek, and Barrier Island Sanctuaries, and the Sebastian State Park Inlet.
 Between the five areas, there is boating, SUP, fishing, kayaking, birdwatching, cycling, hiking, and more.
 Surfing is extremely popular in Melbourne and many world-famous competitions are held here.

 Shopping is divine in Melbourne, especially two areas in particular.
 First, downtown East New Haven features several streets of restaurants and shops.
 Among some of my favorites are Coastal Cloth Baby & Co, Glitter Alley, Meehan’s Office & Art Supplies, Sendala’s, Tallulah 9, and Cottonways.
-Grab a French pastry from Jacqueline’s Bakery & Cafe, a X from X, or an artisan crafted beer from Hell ‘n Blazes Brewing Company.
+Grab a French pastry from Jacqueline’s Bakery & Cafe or an artisan crafted beer from Hell ‘n Blazes Brewing Company.

 The second shopping area to check out is The Avenue Viera.
 This outdoor entertainment complex has shopping (Bath & Body Works, Charming Charlie, and World Market), restaurants (Melting Pot, Bonefish Grill, and Panera), as well as an AMC Theatre and a huge Books A Million.